melodyfs/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Zookeeper yelled, "This is the best kingdom to live!"
+Zookeeper decides to stop Leon from obtaining the power from the King.
+He poisoned Leon with a witch's eyes.

 Leon met the Unicorn King who granted him magic powers.
 The end.